On equivariant homotopy theory for model categories: The discrete setting

 \begin{ex}[Simplicial groups] Let $\C$ be the category of simplicial groups $\sGr$ with Quillen's model structure \cite[II p.~3.7]{quillen}, which is cofibrantly generated, as it can be obtained by transfer from the category of simplicial sets along the free group functor.
 Moreover, the pushout of a generating cofibration is a monomorphism in $\sGr$, and, as monomorphisms of groups are closed under transfinite composition and monomorphisms are closed under retraction, every cofibration in $\sGr$ is a monomorphism.
 Thus the cellularity condition \ref{cellular1} is satisfied and so is the cellularity condition \ref{cellular3}.
 The cellularity condition \ref{cellular2} holds by Proposition \ref{prop:cellular2}.
 We conclude that the category $\sGr^G$ admits the $\mathcal F$-model structure and is Quillen equivalent to the category of orbit diagrams $\sGr^\OFop$, if $\mathcal F$ contains the trivial subgroup. \end{ex}

-\begin{ex}[Small categories] If $\C$ is the category of small categories $\Cat$ with the Thomason model structure, then $\Cat^G$ satisfies the cellularity conditions by the work \cite{bohmannetal} of Bohmann et al.~ and thus $\Cat^G$ admits the $\mathcal F$-model structure and is Quillen equivalent to $\Cat^\OFop$, if $\mathcal F$ contains the trivial subgroup.
-As the induced map $(A^H)_+\to (A_+)^H$ is an isomorphism for any $G$-category $A$, Theorem~\ref{mainthm1} also applies to the category of pointed small categories. \end{ex}
+\begin{ex}[Small categories and posets] If $\C$ is the category of small categories $\Cat$ with the Thomason model structure, then $\Cat^G$ satisfies the cellularity conditions by the work \cite{bohmannetal} of Bohmann et al.~ and thus $\Cat^G$ admits the $\mathcal F$-model structure and is Quillen equivalent to $\Cat^\OFop$, if $\mathcal F$ contains the trivial subgroup.
+Lemma~\ref{pointed} implies that also the category of equivariant pointed small categories $(\Cat_*)^G$ admits the $\mathcal F$-model structure and that the fixed point diagram functor $(\Cat_*)^G\to (\Cat_*)^\OFop$ is a Quillen equivalence if $\mathcal F$ contains the trivial subgroup.

+Similarly, if $\C$ is the category of posets $\Pos$ with Raptis's model structure \cite{raptis}, then $\Pos^G$ satisfies the cellularity conditions by joint work \cite{maystephanzakharevich} with May and Zakharevich.
+Thus $\Pos^G$ and $(\Pos_*) ^G$ admit the $\mathcal{F}$-model structure and if $\mathcal F$ contains the trivial subgroup, they are Quillen equivalent to $\Pos^\OFop$ and $(\Pos_*)^\OFop$, respectively. \end{ex}